-Arm NN bridges the gap between existing NN frameworks and the underlying IP.
-It enables efficient translation of existing neural network frameworks, such as TensorFlow and Caffe, allowing them to run efficiently – without modification – across Arm Cortex CPUs and Arm Mali GPUs.
+Arm NN is an inference engine for CPUs, GPUs and NPUs.
+It bridges the gap between existing NN frameworks and the underlying IP.
+It enables efficient translation of existing neural network frameworks, such as TensorFlow and Caffe, allowing them to run efficiently, without modification, across Arm Cortex CPUs and Arm Mali GPUs.

 About Arm NN SDK

 Arm NN SDK is a set of open-source Linux software and tools that enables machine learning workloads on power-efficient devices.
 It provides a bridge between existing neural network frameworks and power-efficient Arm Cortex CPUs, Arm Mali GPUs or the Arm Machine Learning processor.